jfcloutier/karma_system/design_notes/experiences.md

 A CA gets *direct* experiences from directly sensing properties of its environment (if it is a sensor CA), from acting in/on the environment, and from its causal theory in the form of the properties and relations imagined in order to unify the theory.

 A CA gets *indirect* experiences from the synthesis or elevation of observations of its umwelt's experiences.
-Synthesis produces count, comparisons, and trend experiences from observed experiences of its umwelt.
+Synthesis produces `count`,`more`, and `trend` experiences from observed experiences of its umwelt.
+It also gets indirect experiences from observaing goal activations in its umwelt.

 The CA makes its own experiences available for observation by its "parent" CAs.
 And so on, up an abstraction hierarchy of experiences about experiences about experiences etc.

 Each CA decides how to act on the basis of its experiences plus how it felt when deriving them.
 So experiences are central to agency.

-A CA is constrained by wellbeing considerations in the quantity and nature of experiences it holds; believing and acting on experiences is needed to maintain wellbeing.
+A CA is constrained by wellbeing considerations in the quantity and nature of experiences it holds; acquiring experiences and acting on them is needed to maintain wellbeing.

 A CA hides information.
 It keeps to itself how it derived its synthetic experiences when it offers them for observation by parent CAs; the observed experiences leading to a synthetic experience are opaque to the observer of that experience.